 How to Get Started with Smart Bonding

 Smart Bonding uses an API to push and pull encrypted data into and out of your systems.
 To work with it, you need to configure your ITSM system to consume CISCO APIs.
-That’s a lot of up front work for your developers, but the benefits should outweigh the costs.
+That’s a lot of upfront work for your developers, but the benefits should outweigh the costs.

 As well as developers, CISCO recommends assigning a project manager to manage risk and ensure sufficient resources are available for the project.
-It also recommends a case manager to help developers interpret business requirements when building their solution.
+It also recommends a case manager to help developers interpret business requirements when building their solutions.

 The typical development process consists of the following phases:

-- Analysis – where you ensure your ITSM system is compatible with CISCO’s APIs.
+• Analysis – where you ensure your ITSM system is compatible with CISCO’s APIs.

-- Implementation – where you connect your system to CISCO’s and test information transfer.
+• Implementation – where you connect your system to CISCO’s and test information transfer.

-- Testing – where you use CISCO’s test plan to ensure everything is working as expected.
+• Testing – where you use CISCO’s test plan to ensure everything is working as expected.

-- Live – Where you deploy the system to production, test it, and start it working with real data.
+• Live – Where you deploy the system to production, test it, and start it working with real data.

 CISCO’s team is available throughout this process to help you ensure it goes smoothly.